Professor Suganthi John BA, MA, RSA Cert TESL, PhD

 University of Birmingham

-I am a Senior Lecturer in English Language in the Department of English Language and Linguistics at the University of Birmingham.
+I am a Professor of English Language in the Department of English Language and Linguistics at the University of Birmingham.
 I teach a range of modules at undergraduate and postgraduate levels and supervise PhD students in English Language and Linguistics.
 My research focusses on self-representation and identity in academic texts.
 I am also interested in writing development across boundaries (undergraduate to postgraduate; postgraduate to workplace) and in writing for research publication purposes.

 - PhD in English Language, 2005, University of Birmingham